 Content Warning: sexual assault, sexual harassment, rape

-In the wake of reports of sexual assault and rape in the maritime industry, particularly the account of Midshipman X, industry leaders, academic leaders, and government officials are rightfully asking what they should do to shift the tides of culture within their organizations and institutions.
+In the wake of reports of sexual assault and rape in the maritime industry, particularly the account of Midshipman X, maritime leadership, academic leaders, and government officials are rightfully asking what they should do to shift the tides of culture within their organizations and institutions.
 The jarring account of one individual brought on a crashing wave of shared experiences and accounts spanning the spectrum of trauma, much of it previously held tightly private due to the fear of retribution or feelings of shame that all too often accompany such experiences.

 Here at Women Offshore, we have been overwhelmed by the response.
 We’ve had survivors reaching out to us to share their stories, institutions reaching out to us to seek advice, and concerned individuals in positions of power who want to know what they should do.